sporto/elm-tutorial/routing/navigation_from_edit_to_list.md

 # Navigation from Edit to List

-Finally let's add a back to list button to the edit view.
+Finally, let's add a back to list button to the edit view.